 - The registered manager carried out regular observations to find out people's experience of living at the service.
-The registered manager also communicated well with relatives and staff about any developments at the service and asked their views.
-A relative told us, "[The registered manager] is amiable and approachable." - The registered manager understood the duty of candour, which is their legal responsibility to be open and honest with people when something goes wrong.
+The registered manager also communicated well with relatives and staff about any developments at the service and asked their views. - The registered manager understood the duty of candour, which is their legal responsibility to be open and honest with people when something goes wrong.
 Staff told us the registered manager was open and transparent. - The provider communicated with external health and social care professionals such as care coordinators, mental health professionals, specialist nurses, GPs and speech and language therapists to ensure people received the care they needed.